preetham-pradhan/preetz-proj/README.md

 # preetz-proj
-some of my projects donr and in testing phase
+some of my projects done and in testing phase